mwouts/itables/README.md

 ## Large table support

-`itables` will not display dataframes that are larger than `maxBytes`, which is equal to 1MB by default.
-Truncate the dataframe with `df.head()`, or set the `maxBytes` parameter or option to an other value to display the dataframe.
-Or deactivate the limit with `maxBytes=0`.
+When the data in a table is larger than `maxBytes`, which is equal to 64KB by default, then `itables` removes half the rows and columns, until the remaining table fits into `maxBytes`.
+If you wish, you can deactivate the limit with `maxBytes=0`, change the value of `maxBytes`, or similarly set a limit on the number of rows (`maxRows`) or columns (`maxColumns`).

 Note that datatables support [server-side processing](https://datatables.net/examples/data_sources/server_side).
 At a later stage we may implement support for larger tables using this feature.